Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Vale de Figueira, Portugal on the Camino de SantiagoVale de Figueira

 We stopped at the first café we came to at 11.5 kilometers total.
-There are two cafés in town.
+There are three cafés in town.
 The townspeople were friendly and wonderful in Vale de Figueira, at the Café Petiscos and Companhia.
 They taught us Portuguese and helped us learn to pronounce the next town's names!

 There was even a townswoman who brought in her Calla Lilies and showed them to us.
 The Callas were in full bloom, almost everywhere!